 The techniques developed by Milton Erickson and refined by Richard Bandler are among the most modern treatment techniques in hypnotherapy.
 I was also fortunate to be able to learn and experience more of these techniques through my teachers at the Swiss Health Academy and Swiss Hypnosis School.

 My work is also guided by Dr. med.
-Dietrich Klinghardt, Dr. Burkhard Peter, Dr. Dirk Revenstorf, Dr. Marshall B. Rosenberg, Dr. Gunther Schmidt, Dr. Francine Shapiro and Dr. Jeffrey K. Zeig.
-Their work in hypnosis research and their substantial input in theory and practice is unparalleled.
+Dietrich Klinghardt, Dr. Burkhard Peter, Dr. Dirk Revenstorf, Dr. Cornelie Schweizer, Dr. Marshall B. Rosenberg, Dr. Gunther Schmidt, Dr. Francine Shapiro, Dr. Peter Levine, Dr. Jeffrey K. Zeig, Dr. David Grand and Mag.
+Monika Baumann.
+Their work in hypnosis and brainspotting research and their substantial input in theory and practice is unparalleled.
 I am very grateful to them all.

 I do not provide diagnoses.
 If you are currently undergoing medical treatment, please discuss your intensions and do not stop the treatment without consulting your doctor first.
 This also applies to taking or discontinuing medication or therapies prescribed and recommended by your doctor.
 A hypnosis session does not replace a visit to your doctor.
 As in medicine, no promise of healing can be given in hypnotherapy.